 - The speeds of 4G mean that mobile broadband is becoming an ever more viable alternative to fixed-line, home broadband.

 Disadvantages of mobile broadband:

-- You are at the mercy of mobile phone signal.
+- You are at the mercy of a mobile phone signal.
 Anywhere your smartphone has bad reception, your mobile broadband likely will, too.

 - Depending upon the provider and package, mobile broadband can have slower speeds than some home broadband packages.

-In theory, these technologies enable 3G mobile broadband users to access of up to 21Mb speed downloads and uploads with speeds of up to 1.76Mb.
+In theory, these technologies enable 3G mobile broadband users to access download speeds up to 21Mbps and upload speeds up to 1.76Mbps.
 In practice, however, such speeds are only available in certain areas of cities and selected UK airports.
-It is likely that access to these speeds will become more wide-spread in the future, however.
+It is likely that access to these speeds will become more widespread in the future, however.

-4G might be the newer technology, but because it's delivered the same way as 3G, the speed it offers is also massively affected by location.
+4G is faster, but because it's delivered the same way as 3G, the speed it offers is also massively affected by location.

 Mobile broadband and download allowances

-Download-savvy users will have noted that mobile broadband packages generally have quite restrictive download limits.
-Reasons for the relative lack of "unlimited broadband" packages in mobile broadband include:
+Download-savvy users will have noted that mobile broadband deals generally have quite restrictive download limits.
+This is for two main reasons:

-- System overload - providers are concerned that if all users were on unlimited download limits, the system would be overwhelmed very quickly causing lost connections and slow service across the mobile network.
+- System overload: Providers are concerned that if all users were on unlimited download limits, the system would be overwhelmed very quickly, causing lost connections and slow service across the entire mobile network.

-If you are only likely to only use mobile broadband occasionally or primarily for basic tasks (like checking e-mails or browsing Facebook) then a lower monthly data limit — one to three gigs — should be fine.
+If you're likely to only use mobile broadband occasionally or primarily for basic tasks (like checking e-mails or browsing Facebook) then a lower monthly data limit — one to three gigs — should be fine.
 Heavy downloaders should look most closely at the allowance tab and sort packages by this criteria to avoid incurring extra costs.